 Lovato described the song as a “final send-off of letting it go, letting that night go — because you’ll be able to see it all” in a YouTube Originals’ Released episode leading up to the video.

-The album is a companion piece to the documentary and follows 2017’s Tell Me You Love Me, streamed below.
+The album is a companion to the documentary and follows 2017’s Tell Me You Love Me, streamed below.
 It follows her through the overdose and her subsequent recovery.